Programs

 Age-Friendly Healthcare Microlearning

-Age-Friendly Health Systems adopts the concept of applying a set of four evidence-based frameworks of high-quality care, known as the "4Ms," to all older adults in the healthcare system.
-The purpose of this curriculum is to provide reinforcement of concepts of Age-Friendly Healthcare and Geriatrics 4Ms through microlectures to healthcare professionals.
+Age-Friendly Health Systems applies a set of four evidence-based frameworks of high-quality care, known as the “5Ms,” to all older adults in the healthcare system.
+The purpose of this curriculum is to reinforce the concepts of Age-Friendly Healthcare and Geriatrics 4Ms through micro-lectures to healthcare professionals.

 This curriculum is meant for healthcare professionals such as providers, nursing, OT, PT and other allied healthcare professionals and faculty.